scmmmh/experiment-support-system/docs/administrator/installation.rst

 ============================

-It is recommended that you install the latest stable release, but if you wish to contribute back to the project, please considere installing the latest development version.
+It is recommended that you install the latest stable release, but if you wish to contribute back to the project, please install the latest development version.

 Stable releases
 ---------------